IAMconsortium/nomenclature/docs/api/regionprocessor.rst

 .. autoclass:: RegionProcessor
    :members: from_directory, validate_with_definition, apply, check_region_aggregation, revert, get_common_region_country_mapping, get_native_region_country_mapping

-Country to region processor
+Country-to-region processor
 ---------------------------

-The :class:`RegionProcessor` includes a method to aggregate country-level data to common regional definitions in the region codelist.
+:class:`CountryProcessor` is a subclass of :class:`RegionProcessor`.
+It includes a method to aggregate country-level data to common regional definitions in the region codelist.

 One intended use case is standard regional hierarchies such as ``R5``, ``R9`` and ``R10`` imported from `common-definitions <https://github.com/IAMconsortium/common-definitions>`_.